 - At no time will a candidate or someone campaigning on their behalf, harass or otherwise aggressively solicit votes, nor to use intimidation or bribery to garner votes.
 This limitation applies equally to social media and at locations not under the control of the College.

-- All campaigning activities are subject to NLC policies including the Student Non-Academic Code of Conduct.
+- All campaigning activities are subject to NLC policies including the Student Non-Academic Code of Conduct (students) and Standards of Ethical Conduct (employees).
 Nominees may be excluded from election should they or their representatives violate these regulations.

 Questions or concerns regarding the violation of these rules may be directed to email@example.com.
 Note that while the identity of the source will be protected, the Registrar will not accept anonymous complaints.

 Effective September 2020, elections for student positions on the Board of Governors and Education Council will be carried out by electronic ballot.
+Effective February 2021, elections for employee positions on the Board of Governors and Education Council will be carried out by electronic ballot.
 Advance poll and election day will be collapsed into a single period of voting that aligns with the regulations regarding advance polls and election day.

-All eligible students will be issued a ballot on the first day of the Advanced Poll.
-Voters are required to provide their student ID number and their birthdate to validate their ballot.
+All eligible voters will be issued a ballot on the first day of the Advanced Poll.
+Voters are required to provide their student/employee ID number and their birthdate (students only) to validate their ballot.

 Voters will only be able to submit their ballot once.
 Ballots may not be recalled or reissued once cast.
 Voters that believe their ballot has been cast by someone else should contact the NLC Registrar.